Texas Tech pitchers combine for 10 strikeouts in final game of fall schedule.

 Sharonda McDonald named associate head coach while Amanda Locke will serve as assistant coach

-Locke, a former All-American at Alabama, will serve as Texas Tech's primary pitching coach while also assisting with hitting instruction.
-She will play a part in Tech's recruiting efforts as well as other aspects of the program.
+Locke, a former All-American at Alabama, serves as Texas Tech's primary pitching coach while also assisting with hitting instruction.
+She plays a part in Tech's recruiting efforts as well as other aspects of the program.

-She joins joins the Tech program following two seasons as the pitching coach at Northwestern State where she helped lead the Lady Demons to two-consecutive Southland Conference Tournament Championships and a pair of appearances in an NCAA Regional.
+She joined the Tech program following two seasons as the pitching coach at Northwestern State where she helped lead the Lady Demons to two-consecutive Southland Conference Tournament Championships and a pair of appearances in an NCAA Regionals.

 In her two seasons with the Lady Demons, Northwestern State won a total of 70 games, including 40 in 2013 which marked the program's first 40-win season since 2002.
 The Lady Demons were just 19-31 the season prior to Locke's arrival.